wareya/magmakit/readme.txt

 # TODO

+- font load functions
 - surface drawing, sampling from multiple textures in a single shader, etc
-- font load functions
+- load or write strings or byte arrays to files
+-- load some kind of markup?
+- simple sample-and-emitter audio system, no busses, mixer channels are tags
+- faucnet style networking api
 - text with internal formatting
-- buffer-based file access api
-- faucnet style networking api
-- simple sample-and-emitter audio system, no busses, mixer channels are tags

 # License